-Please understand that the government cannot correct map/route errors in consumer devices.
+Please understand that the U.S. government cannot correct mapping errors in consumer devices and apps.
 The government's GPS satellites are simply beacons, like lighthouses, that devices use to calculate their own latitude and longitude.
+The satellites do not transmit any mapping information.
 Learn how GPS works

-The private sector is responsible for maintaining the map and route data in GPS devices/apps.
-For further help with maps, devices, and apps, please contact the companies that produce them.
+The private sector is responsible for maintaining the mapping information in consumer devices/apps and online maps.
+For further help with devices, apps, and maps, please contact the companies that produce them.